luckyuday/smart_recipe_generator/README.md

 # Smart Recipe Generator

 ## Project Overview
 The Smart Recipe Generator is a full-stack web application designed to help users find recipes based on the ingredients they have available.
-This project was developed as a technical assessment for a Software Engineering position at [Company Name].

 The application features:
 * **Dynamic Recipe Search:** Users can search for recipes by typing in a list of ingredients.